AFRICAN INTERNATIONAL COLLABORATIVE CENTER

 Objectives

-• Organize activities, events and programs to promote African culture, ethnic pride, health, mental health and wellness.
+• Organize activities, events and/or programs to promote Arts & culture, health, mental health, digital equity, environmental justice, civic engagement, community violence prevention.

-• Conduct civic engagement activities (e.g., GOTV campaigns and voter education workshops).
+• Conduct civic engagement activities (e.g., voter registrations, GOTV campaigns and voter outreach and education workshops).

-• Build leadership and supportive network among members, youths and the community at large.
+• Strengthen leadership capacity and build supportive networks among members, youth, and the wider community to promote collaboration and collective empowerment.

 • Advocate for our shared perspective locally.